akosgamer1000/webshop_asztali/docs/ui/Components/Layout/README-2.md

 Sidebar Navigation Component

-A responsive navigation sidebar that provides:
+A navigation sidebar that provides:
 - Main navigation links for authenticated users
 - Login link for unauthenticated users
 - User profile access
 - Logout functionality

-The sidebar is collapsible on mobile devices and fixed on desktop.
+The sidebar is fixed on desktop.
 It uses Redux for authentication state management and includes dynamic routing based on user authentication status.